Piranha 3D: Sequel

 Dimension Films announced a sequel shortly after the first film was released.
 The film is Piranha 3DD and is directed by John Gulager with Patrick Melton and Marcus Dunstan writing.
 It was released on June 1, 2012.
 It stars Danielle Panabaker, Matt Bush, David Koechner, Chris Zylka, Katrina Bowden and Gary Busey, with Ving Rhames, Paul Scheer and Christopher Lloyd reprising their roles from Piranha 3D.
 Piranha 3DD is set at a waterpark where the piranhas find a way through the pipes.

-Following its release, it failed to generate the positive critical reaction of its predecessor and grossed only $8,493,728.
+Following its release, it failed to generate the positive critical reaction of its predecessor and grossed $8,493,728.